 There are four main categories of 4-wheeled strollers, and Chicco manufactures various options in each category to suit your diverse needs.

 Need room for two?
 Chicco double strollers offer the versatility of multiple seating configurations with independent canopies to suit both of your little ones, whether they're twin infants or several years apart.
+Shop our complete line of double strollers.

 Both foam and air-filled tires look identical, but there are some key differences to be aware of if you're considering a jogging stroller.
 Foam-filled (or foam core) tires eliminate any worries about a flat tire during your outing.
 Foam core means your tire contains a foam filler that's literally flat-proof and never needs pumping up.
 Even though foam-filled wheels are relatively maintenance-free on most surfaces, they cannot be adjusted to accommodate more uneven terrain like air-filled tires.
 So if you want a truly all-terrain stroller, conventional air-filled wheels are your go-to.
 Remember, you can always stash a lightweight mini bike pump in your stroller's cargo area if you want to be extra prepared.